 How to Melt Silver with Borax?

-The silver’s melting temperature is 961 degrees Celsius, which is higher than gold.
-Melting gold is comparatively easy as compared silver, but like other metals, melting silver and remolding is not that difficult.
+The silver’s melting temperature is 961 degrees Celsius, which is lower than gold.
+Melting gold is comparatively tough, but like other metals, melting silver and remolding is not that difficult.
 One can quickly melt this metal at home if a proper procedure is known.
 This melted silver can be used to make a piece of art, jewelry, and much more.
 And although there are a lot of ways in which one can melt silver, we will mainly look at how to melt silver with borax.

 Keep in mind that this method is mainly for silver chloride, and melting 1kg of silver chloride will give you approximately 500 to 700 grams of silver.
 Borax is used to melt the metal as it helps in softening and dissolving the oxidized layer from the ore.
 This process is also known as a borax flush, which aids in exposing the fresh layer of the metal for further use.
 Due to its ability to expose the metal layer without affecting the metal’s purity, borax is used in melting gold, silver, aluminum, etc.